Reducing Food Waste Through Improved Cold Chain Management

 Refining Distribution: Micro Fulfillment Closer to Consumers

-Several challenges present themselves in this method.
+Several challenges arise with this method.

 Further complicating the issue is the distance between these centers and the final destination.